paulcarrtech/asciidoc-test-repo/My Asciidoctor Windows 11 Installation Guide.md

 ### Configure GitHub Linguist

+> [!TIP]
+> These Linguist configuration steps affect how language stats are displayed *only on public* repositories.
+>
+> Skip these steps for private repositories.

 #### Include AsciiDoc, Markdown, and YAML in GitHub Repo Stats

 1. Add the following code to **.gitattributes**: